IIIF/training/europeana/edm/Europeana_and_iiif.md

 <dcterms:isReferencedBy rdf:resource="https://iiif-test.github.io/Jan2022/manifests/manifest.json"/>

-The link should end .json and should resolve in the manifest for the item which is the subject of the EDM record.
+The link usually ends .json and should resolve in the manifest for the item which is the subject of the EDM record.
 The first image in the manifest should be the same as the isShownBy in the aggregation class and the rdf:about of the WebResource class.
 If there are any errors then the image will not display in the Europeana portal.

 This is what the WebResource class now looks like: